 This stage is not about polishing and editing, it’s about proofreading.
 Proofreading is different from developing.

-People think editing and writing is about punctuation, spelling, mistakes, and the oh-so-intimidating grammar.
+People think editing and writing are about punctuation, spelling, mistakes, and the oh-so-intimidating grammar.
 They know that poor editing on this front will make them look foolish, but if they’re confident with writing mechanics, they may not feel like they need to adjust the work.
-This is like saying that since there is no dust on the image sensor, no blemish in the sky of the photograph, there’s nothing else to do to the photo.
-A typical workflow makes spot corrections near the end, as a kind of cleanup, not as the main adjustment.
+This is like saying that since there is no dust on the image sensor and no blemish in the sky of the photograph, there’s nothing else to do to the photo.
+A typical workflow makes spot corrections near the end as a kind of cleanup, not as the main adjustment.

-An insider tip: Read your work backwards, once sentence at a time.
-This way, your sentences stand in isolation, so you have a better chance at catching errors and mistakes.
+An insider tip: Read your work backward, once sentence at a time.
+This way, your sentences stand in isolation, so you have a better chance of catching errors and mistakes.
 You won’t overlook something because you’re so familiar with the flow of words.

 Polishing your writing is about so much more than finding and fixing errors.
 It’s a way to develop your work to make it closest to your vision.
 Even though writing might be the secondary expression in a project, strengthening the writing that goes with your creative work will open new ways for your audience to connect with it.